-Check out these mindful tips to use when your child doesn't want to attend class/school/an event from one of our favorite martial arts instruction mentors, Melody Shuman:
+Check out these mindful tips to use when your child isn't super excited to go to their martial arts class:

 - "Kids are not naturally self-motivated.
 When your child’s mindset is not in the right place, even the most fun activities can be a struggle to get to.
 With that said, here are some strategies to help you work around lack of motivation when trying to get your kid to class.